First Iraqi–Kurdish War: Warfare

 By early 1960, it became apparent that Qasim would not follow through with his promise of regional autonomy.
 As a result, the KDP began to agitate for regional autonomy.
 In the face of growing Kurdish dissent, as well as Barzani's personal power, Qasim began to incite the Barzanis historical enemies, the Bradost and Zebari tribes, which led to intertribal warfare throughout 1960 and early 1961.

-By February 1961, Barzani had defeated the pro-government forces and consolidated his position as leader of the Kurds.
-At this point, Barzani ordered his forces to occupy and expel government officials from all Kurdish territory.
+By February 1961, Barzani had mostly defeated the pro-government forces and Jash tribes slowly started submitting to him.
+At this point, Barzani ordered his forces to occupy and expel government officials from all Kurdish territory and issued an ultimatum to Baghdad demanding Kurdish autonomy.
+In September a local tribe (the Arkou) attacked an Iraqi army column, prompting a direct response from the government.
+Qasim ordered airstrikes on Barzani’s positions, stopping his push near the border.
 This was not received well in Baghdad, and as a result, Qasim began to prepare for a military offensive against the north to return government control of the region.
 Meanwhile, in June 1961, the KDP issued a detailed ultimatum to Qasim outlining Kurdish grievances and demanded rectification.
 Qasim ignored the Kurdish demands and continued his planning for war.
 It was not until September 10, when an Iraqi army column was ambushed by a group of Kurds, that the Kurdish revolt truly began.
 In response to the attack, Qasim lashed out and ordered the Iraqi Air Force to indiscriminately bomb Kurdish villages, which ultimately served to rally the entire Kurdish population to Barzani's standard.

-Due to Qasim's profound distrust of the Iraqi Army, which he purposely failed to adequately arm (in fact, Qasim implemented a policy of ammunition rationing), Qasim's government was not able to subdue the insurrection.
-This stalemate irritated powerful factions within the military and is said to be one of the main reasons behind the Ba'athist coup against Qasim in February 1963.

 Kurdish villages were targeted by United States supplied munitions consisting napalm bombs numbering 1,000 and 4,000 other bombs which were given by the United States to the Ba'athist government in Baghdad to use against the Kurds.
 Entire Kurdish villages and livestock were incinerated by the napalm bombs.
 The decision to supply napalm and other weapons to the Ba'athist was backed by American President Kennedy.
 Napalm bombs were also sold to Iraq by the United Kingdom.
 French Ambassador Bernard Dorin witnessed a girl in Iraqi Kurdistan whose face was burned off by the UK made bombs.